sagar1025/flutter_wordle/README.md

-# flutter Wordle
+# Wordle

-The Wordle game.
+The Wordle game using Flutter